clee704/doshi/README.md

 Doshi
 =====

-Doshi is a HTML5-based timetable scheduler for special classes.
+Doshi is an HTML5-based timetable scheduler for special classes.
 Supports Firefox, Chrome, Safari, Internet Explorer (10 or later).